 Alright all you AthHalf-ers… it’s time to start training and we’re here to help!

-The AthHalf has partnered with Fleet Feet Sports Athens once again to host the FREE AthHalf training program.
-Training dates and times will be announced soon.
-AthHalf participants interested in joining the free training program will meet at Fleet Feet Sports Athens at 1694 S. Lumpkin St., Athens, GA
+The AthHalf has partnered with Fleet Feet Athens once again to host the FREE AthHalf training program.
+The training plan includes a free weekly group run that begins at 7:00 AM on Saturday mornings, starting on August 14, 2021 and running consecutively thru Saturday, October 16, 2021.
+Please note that group runs may begin earlier than 7:00 AM as you get into heavier mileage later in training.
+AthHalf participants interested in joining the free training program will meet at Fleet Feet Athens at 1694 S. Lumpkin St., Athens, GA

 Before You Start, A Note About Base Mileage

 The training plan below mentions base mileage.
 For those new to running, base mileage is the total number of miles a runner walks or runs in the course of one week.
 The key to injury prevention during half-marathon training is having an adequate “base mileage”.
 Most new runners skip their training runs during the week and try to make up for it by running long on the weekend.
 This is a recipe for injury.
 We encourage all runners to develop an adequate weekly base mileage and average 3-5 days per week of running/walking leading up to starting their training plan for the AthHalf.
 Additionally, weekday training runs during half-marathon training are just as important as the weekend longer group runs for a successful and injury-free half-marathon experience.

 Runners should wear appropriate running attire and will be asked to sign a release waiver prior to participating in their first group training run.
 Runners are asked to please plan for their own hydration needs.
 As the group runs move into heavier mileage, water stations will be provided, but the first few runs will not include water stations.